Nertsal/pseudo-rhythm-game/design/Idea.md

 - Can be of 2 types:
 	1. Direct
 		- Travels in a straight line towards the target.
-		- Hits any entity that happens to be on the line.
+		- Hits any unit that happens to be on the line.
 	2. Ballistic
-		- Travels over other entities directly to the target.
+		- Travels over other units directly to the target.